krobasky/toy-generator/README.md

 After setting up the environment and retrieving the requisite datasets, run the application with `-h` to list usage.

+Trained models for some of these applications are provided under `saved_models`, where noted below.

 ### Multi Layer Perceptron MLP

 No data needs to be retrieved for this simple application (not generative).